commercialhaskell/stack/doc/GUIDE.md

 Building with debugging symbols in the
-[DWARF information](https://ghc.haskell.org/trac/ghc/wiki/DWARF) is supported by `stack`.
+[DWARF information](https://ghc.haskell.org/trac/ghc/wiki/DWARF) is supported by Stack.
 This can be done by passing the flag `--ghc-options="-g"` and also to override the default behaviour of stripping executables of debugging symbols by passing either one of the following flags: `--no-strip`, `--no-library-stripping` or `--no-executable-stripping`.

-In Windows GDB can be installed to debug an executable with `stack exec -- pacman -S gdb`.
-Windows visual studio compiler's debugging format PDB is not supported at the moment.
+In Windows, GDB can be installed to debug an executable with `stack exec -- pacman -S gdb`.
+Windows' Visual Studio compiler's debugging format PDB is not supported at the moment.
 This might be possible by [separating](https://stackoverflow.com/questions/866721/how-to-generate-gcc-debug-symbol-outside-the-build-target) debugging symbols and
 [converting](https://github.com/rainers/cv2pdb) their format.
 Or as an option when